 Ditch-line maintenance falls under legislation known as ‘riparian maintenance’ whereby adjoining landowners are jointly responsible for maintenance and up-keep of ditch-lines affronting owned land.

 Updated information can be found in the Land Drainage Act 1991 and the Flood & Water Management Act 2010.

 Responsibility is up to the centre of the watercourse bed from each adjacent land owner.
 It can be deemed that ditch-lines adjacent to the highway are the sole responsibility of the adjacent land owner as the highway authority have what’s known as ‘highway rights’, detailed in the Highway Act 1980.

 This is the ‘right’ to discharge highway run-off water into adjacent ditch lines, or the ‘right’ to excavate a ditch-line adjacent to the highway for the purposes of adequately draining and keeping the highway clear.

-Bucks County Council are now the local lead flood authority.
+Buckinghamshire Council are now the local lead flood authority.
 Therefore issues in respect to flooding on or from private land would need to be initially reported and subsequently investigated by the flood risk management team who can be reached on 01296 395000.

 Maintenance of kerb weirs and highway drainage is also Buckinghamshire Council's responsibility.
 Please contact ‘Highways on Call’ – 0300 131 6000.